LozioAlce/L1_AC/README.md

 # L1_AC
-This is a project where an Adaptive Flight Control is designed and tested using MATLAB/Simulink I started with a nonlinear aircraft model.
+This is a project where an Adaptive Flight Control based on L1 adaptive control is designed and tested using MATLAB/Simulink I started with a nonlinear aircraft model.
 The contained description is inside the simulink MATLAB/Function

 Aircraft parameters (NOMINAL) are set by INIT.m